 Natasha represents ARATA (Australian Rehabilitation and Assistive Technology Association) on Standards Australia’s Mobility Appliances Committee, and represents Australia on the International Standards Committee for ISO 9999 Assistive Products for Persons with Disability.

-In 2018, Natasha became a Senior Lecturer: Occupational Therapy in Department of Health Professions, School of Health Sciences: Faculty of Health, Arts and Design, at Swinburne University of Technology, Victoria.
+Natasha consults to the World Health Organization (WHO) on assistive technology and is a Senior Lecturer: Occupational Therapy in Department of Health Professions, School of Health Sciences: Faculty of Health, Arts and Design, at Swinburne University of Technology, Victoria.